tyang146/EcontactApp/README.md

 ## Overview
 This repository contains a modern and intuitive contact management application designed to help users efficiently organize, manage, and access their contacts.
-The app stores contact information such as first name, last name, phone number, address and gender.
+It stores contact information such as first name, last name, phone number, address and gender.

 ## Technologies Used
 - C#